 Justice and Peace Issues

-October 24 marks the anniversary of the day in 1945 when the United Nations Charter entered into force.
-UN Day, celebrated every year, offers the opportunity to amplify our common agenda and reaffirm the purposes and principles of the UN Charter that have guided us for the past 76 years.
-As the world begins gradually to recover from the Covid-19 pandemic, let us reinforce the call to strengthen international cooperation in the interest of both nations and peoples, building back together for peace and prosperity.
+UN Day, celebrated every year, offers the opportunity to amplify our common agenda and reaffirm the purposes and principles of the UN Charter that have guided us for the past 77 years.
+Click here to learn more about the common agenda.

 Watch the Message of Secretary General António Guterres

 The United Nations is the product of hope.
 The hope — and resolve — following the Second World War to move beyond global conflict to global cooperation.
 Today, our organization is being tested like never before.
 But the United Nations was made for moments like this.
 Now, more than ever, we need to bring to life the values and principles of the UN Charter in every corner of the world.
 By giving peace a chance and ending conflicts that jeopardize lives, futures, and global progress.
 By working to end extreme poverty, reduce inequalities, and rescue the Sustainable Development Goals.
 By safeguarding our planet, including by breaking our addiction to fossil fuels and kickstarting the renewable energy revolution.
 And by finally balancing the scales of opportunity and freedom for women and girls and ensure human rights for all.
 As we mark UN Day, let us renew our hope and conviction in what humanity can achieve when we work as one, in global solidarity.
 António Guterres